geckos-survey/gist-documentation/docs/modules/emission_lines.md

   MDEG : 8 # Degree of the multiplicative Legendre polynomial.
 Set '0' to not include any multiplicative polynomials.
   FIXED : True # Fix the stellar kinematics to the results obtained with the stellar kinematics module [True / False] MOM : 2 # Gas moments.
 Set to 2 for V and sigma.
-Higher orders not yet tested EBmV : null # De-redden the spectra for the Galactic extinction in the direction of the target previously to the analysis.
-Use e.g. EBmV = A_v / 3.2
-  EMI_FILE : 'emissionLines_ppxf.config' # Emission line set-up file for emline fitter.
+Higher orders not yet tested EMI_FILE : 'emissionLines_ppxf.config' # Emission line set-up file for emline fitter.
 The specified path is relative to the configDir path in defaultDir.
 Set to 'emissionLines_ppxf.config' when using the 'ppxf' routine, and 'emissionLines_gandalf.config' when using the 'gandalf' routine.
   LSF_TEMP : 'lsf_MILES' # Path of the file specifying the line-spread-function of the spectral templates.
 The specified path is relative to the configDir path in defaultDir.
   TEMPLATE_SET : 'miles' # options are 'miles' or 'IndoUS'